Persistence diagrams as morphological signatures of cells: A method to measure and compare cells within a population: Acknowledgments

 \section{Acknowledgments}

-We thank Stephan Huckemann, Katharine Turner, Benjamin Eltzner, Stephan Tillmann, Fariza Rashid, and Lamiae Azizi for many useful discussions at various stages of this project.
+We thank Stephan Huckemann, Katharine Turner, Benjamin Eltzner, Stephan Tillmann, Fariza Rashid, Vanessa Robins, and Lamiae Azizi for many useful discussions at various stages of this project.
 FR and PY gratefully acknowledge Matthias Weiss (Experimental Physics I, University of Bayreuth, Germany) for granting access to cell culture and laboratories, as well as funding consumables and the fruitful discussion that contributed to this work.
+We thank the two reviewers for the thoroughness of their reviews and qualities of their comments.
 This research was funded in whole or in part by the Austrian Science Fund (FWF) ESP9584724.
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.